andrassz/interview-test-trivia/README.md

 We would like you to demonstrate your development skills and shine while creating a `Multiple choice Trivia Game` application.

-You can use the following trivia questions as your question seed: https://opentdb.com/api.php?amount=10&category=9&difficulty=easy&type=multiple&encode=url3986
+You can fetch the questions from this endpoint, and proxy them to the frontend: https://opentdb.com/api.php?amount=10&category=9&difficulty=easy&type=multiple&encode=url3986

 > 💡 You can also generate new topics using the Trivia API: https://opentdb.com/api_config.php.
 Please select your type to be `Multiple Choice`